Plumsail/documents-docs/source/user-guide/manage-email-notifications.rst

-License and notifications
+Subscription and notifications
 =========================

-License page provides information about you current license and available documents.
+Subscription page provides information about you current subscription and available documents.
 Also you can manage email notifications about reaching limit of documents for Plumsail Documents in the `personal account <https://account.plumsail.com/documents/subscription>`_.

 There are 3 notifications options: